MVP-Team/Project-Aether/README.md

 - [Node.js](https://nodejs.org/dist/v18.13.0/node-v18.13.0-x64.msi)

-## Building
+## How to run the Application

-If you wish to build the Virtual Desktop Assistant on Windows yourself, follow these steps:
+If you wish to run the Virtual Desktop Assistant on Windows yourself, follow the next steps:

 ### Step 1

-Install the X64 version of [.NET 6.0 (or higher) SDK](https://dotnet.microsoft.com/download/dotnet/6.0).
+Install the X64 version of [.NET 6.0 (or higher) SDK] under (https://dotnet.microsoft.com/download/dotnet/6.0).

 ### Step 2

-Clone the repository.
+Clone the repository in CMD or Powershell with this command:

 ```bash
 git clone https://github.com/MVP-Team/Project-Aether.git